-A housing subsidy is paid to the landlord directly by the PHA on behalf of the participating family.
+A housing subsidy is paid to the landlord directly by HHA on behalf of the participating family.
 The family then pays the difference between the actual rent charged by the landlord and the amount subsidized by the program.
-Under certain circumstances, if authorized by the PHA, a family may use its voucher to purchase a modest home.
+Under certain circumstances, if authorized by HHA, a family may use its voucher to purchase a modest home.

 Am I eligible?

-Eligibility for a housing voucher is determined by the PHA based on total annual gross income and family size and is limited to US citizens and specified categories of non-citizens who have eligible immigration status.
+Eligibility for a housing voucher is based on total annual gross income and family size and is limited to U.S. citizens and specified categories of non-citizens who have eligible immigration status.
 In general, the family’s income may not exceed 50% of the median income for the county or metropolitan area in which the family chooses to live.
-By law, a PHA must provide 75 percent of its voucher to applicants whose incomes do not exceed 30 percent of the area median income.
-Median income levels are published by HUD and vary by location.
-The PHA serving your community can provide you with the income limits for your area and family size.

-During the application process, the PHA will collect information on family income, assets, and family composition.
-The PHA will verify this information with other local agencies, your employer and bank, and will use the information to determine program eligibility and the amount of the housing assistance payment.
+During the application process, HHA will collect information on family income, assets, and composition.
+HHA will then verify this information with other local agencies, employers, and banks, and will use the information to determine eligibility and the amount of the housing assistance payment.

-If the PHA determines that your family is eligible, the PHA will put your name on a waiting list, unless it is able to assist you immediately.
-Once your name is reached on the waiting list, the PHA will contact you and issue to you a housing voucher.
+If HHA determines that your family is eligible, your name will be placed on a waiting list.
+Once your name is reached on the waiting list, HHA will contact you and issue to you a housing voucher.

 How do I apply?

-If you are interested in applying for a voucher, we hold orientations every Tuesday at 2:00PM and every Thursday at 10:00AM.
+HHA manages two Housing Choice Voucher programs; Local, and State.
+If you are interested in applying for both programs, we hold orientations every Tuesday at 2:00PM and every Thursday at 10:00AM.
 During this time, our Housing Admissions Specialist will provide you with details of each program and assist you with signing up on our waiting lists.
-You may also Apply for Housing by using our Electronic Application.